ChristianCricchi/MilestoneProject1/README.md

 <p style="text-align:justify;">In software development, a requirement is a documented description of a function, capability or characteristic that a software system must possess.
 Requirements serve as foundation for designing, implementing, and testing software providing a clear undestanding of what the software should accomplish and how should behave.</p>

 1. *Funtional requirements.*
-   1. Specify the system behaviour
+   1. Specify the system behaviour.
 2. *Non functional requirements*
    1. Define  qualities like performance, usbillity, and security.
+3. *Scalability*
+   1. Refers to the ability of a system or application

 The goal is to ensure that the software meets the needs and specifications of its users.